XENONnT/WFSim/strax_interface/README.md

 This causes a S2 to be downsampled into 1 bin and having a very small afterpulse somewhere much later.
 The other thing is it is currently just not working due to some typo.

--The digitizer baseline is not added to the records.

 -You cannot read in instructions from somewhere

--We do not save the instructions

 -The pulses are not cliped when they should saturate

--strax.sum_waveform really really wants to loop over records without any hits in them and then crashes because there are not hits in the record